Skip to Main Content

 For a bar with Backwoods Crossing's positioning, the spirits collection is where the argument gets made.
 A name that evokes north Florida's rural character implies a certain orientation toward American whiskey, particularly the rye-forward and high-proof expressions that have found their audience in the craft distilling era, alongside the kind of regional producers whose bottles rarely appear on national distribution lists.
 The southern bar operations that have built the most durable reputations, from Julep in Houston with its deep American whiskey focus to Bar Leather Apron in Honolulu with its methodical spirits curation, share a common thread: the back bar is not assembled by a distributor rep. It reflects actual editorial decisions about what belongs and what does not.

 In that framework, a bar anchored to the identity of inland north Florida has natural material to work with.
 Florida-made spirits have expanded significantly in the past decade, with operations producing rum, whiskey, and gin from regional base ingredients.
 Whether Backwoods Crossing's program draws on that local production layer, or reaches further into the broader American craft distilling supply, determines where it sits in the hierarchy of serious southern bar programs.
-That answer requires a direct visit or a call to the venue, since the current program details are not available in public records.
+That answer requires a direct visit or a call to the venue.
 What the address and name together suggest is a program with a specific regional orientation, not a generic pours-everything back bar.

 Tallahassee in the Southern Bar Conversation